SohamBEGINS/voice_chatbot/README.md

 - **Text Responses**: The chatbot provides static or dynamic text responses .
 - **Speech Recognition**: The chatbot supports speech-to-text capabilities using the Web Speech API for voice inputs.

+## Conclusion

+I would like to express a special thanks to my mentor Mr Sameer Sagar whose guidance helped me in the completion of my project .

 ## Contact

 If you have any questions, feel free to reach out to me at gangulysoham67@gmail.com.